[ + link to podcast ]

 When he was gone, the class collectively relaxed.
 All except the worried-looking girl, Luisa Alvaro.
 Small and dark-eyed, her black hair in plaits, she seemed, when quiet, to be younger than her age, but older when she talked.

 "Signore," she pleaded, "would it do any harm to look into the matter..."

 "Armando is the one who has done the harm," said the teacher firmly.
 Various mutters around the class supported this statement.
 "Certainly there is danger out there, but not the kind he is fibbing about."

 "The Brazen Ones... could they not be responsible?"

 "Luisa," said Sr. Capuano, "it is about five and a half thousand years since the Creation.
 We humans have come a long way since Adam and Eve; doubtless the Brazen Ones have gone further still, in ways of which we know not; but remember their failure down on Earth, where not even their armour sufficed for them.
-They are not shape-stealing monsters... they are God's creatures as much as we are, though perhaps our enemies; as, for example, the Milanese are often the enemies of the Florentines."
+They are not shape-stealing monsters... they are God's creatures as much as we are, though they are perhaps our enemies; as, for example, the Milanese are often the enemies of us equally-human Florentines."

 Still, he'd better hammer the main points home, yet again.